Note: This documentation is for wq 1.2, which has not yet been finalized.

-To promote long term sustainability in data management projects, wq.db includes a number of re-usable design patterns that facilitate the creation of flexible database layouts.
-These patterns are designed to be integrated with your existing data structures, and are implemented as installable Django apps.
+To promote long term sustainability in data management projects, wq.db includes a design pattern framework that facilitates the creation of flexible database layouts.

 For an in-depth discussion of EAV and the related ERAV data model, see Capturing Quality: Retaining Provenance for Curated Volunteer Monitoring Data.
 The vera project provides an implementation of ERAV, which has better support than EAV for time series and tracking multiple versions of data.

 wq.db.patterns also included several generic EAV-style patterns out of the box.
 However, we found domain-specific models (like vera) invariably tend to be more useful in real-world applications.
 Thus, with the exception of wq.db.patterns.identify, all of the generic patterns have been removed as of wq.db 1.1.
 Some of these may be resurrected as standalone libraries if needed.